pikaroot/pikaroot.github.io/_posts/CodeCombat2023/2023-08-19-mathmaster.md

 Wrong answer.
 ```

-## 🚩 Solution
+## Observation
-The aim of the challenge is to test your custom script development.
-Basically, when you connect to the instance, it will print out the banner together with the math question one at a time after you have solved it.
+The challenge aims to test your custom script development.
+When you connect to the instance, it will print out the banner together with the math question one at a time after you have solved it.
 The challenge description indicates the syllabus of the math questions (`min`, `max`, `mod`, `average`, and `median`).
 The flag will be printed out when your solve count equals 100.

 To solve this kind of challenge, 3 requirements need to be met.

 1. You must understand how to use `pwntools`.
 (It is by far the easiest tool to solve it.)
 2. You must understand `Python`. :D
 3. You must know how to deal with data types. (e.g., `b'3'`, `'3'`, and `3` are three different data types over here.)

+## Solution

 Here is my ~~shamless~~ `solve.py` script.